mhdhejazi/Dynamic/README.md

 ### Meta Invocation

 But wait!
-Can't we now just use `Dynamic` to create instances of the ObjC class `NSInvocation` in Swift and call its methods directly?
+Can't we now just use `Dynamic` to create instances of the Objective-C class `NSInvocation` in Swift and call its methods directly?
 Absolutely!
 ```swift
 let methodSignature: NSObject? = Dynamic(fooBar).methodSignatureForSelector(selector)